 Save the build, and run the parameterized Jenkins build example again by clicking on the Build Job with Parameters option.
 Notice that, when the job runs, the program will use the input the user provided to decide whether to generate Javadoc or not and, if so, where that Javadoc should be stored.

 And that's it.
-This Jenkins parameterized build example demonstrates just how easy it is to integrate runtime parameters and customize your CI pipelines.
+This Jenkins parameterized build example demonstrates just how easy it is to integrate String and Boolean Jenkins parameters at runtime and subsequently customize your CI pipelines.